 The perceived lightness of an object can depend on the scene in which it lies.
 Stabilization of the lightness representation against variation in scene properties extrinsic to the object’s surface reflectance is referred to as lightness constancy.
-In this paper, we introduced an objective psychophysical approach to characterizing lightness constancy, based on measuring how lightness discrimination thresholds vary with experimentally introduced variation in scene properties extrinsic to the object’s reflectance.
-Specifically, we studied how lightness discrimination thresholds are impacted by variation in the reflectance of the background objects in graphically rendered naturalistic scenes.
-Our results (Figures 4 and 5) show that when the variation in the color of background objects is small, the discrimination thresholds are nearly constant.
-In this regime, performance depends primarily on the internal noise of the observer.
-As the amount of background color variation increases, the effect of external variation in the stimuli on observers’ representation of object lightness starts dominating that of the internal noise, and discrimination thresholds increase.
+In this paper, we introduced an psychophysical approach to characterizing lightness constancy, based on measuring how lightness discrimination thresholds vary with experimentally introduced variation in scene properties extrinsic to the object’s reflectance.
+Specifically, we studied how lightness discrimination thresholds are impacted by variation in the reflectance of the background objects in naturalistic scenes rendered using computer graphics.
+Our results (Figures 4 and 5) show that when the variation in the surface reflectance of background objects is small, discrimination thresholds are nearly constant.
+In this regime, performance is limited primarily by internal noise.
+As the amount of background reflectance variation increases, the effect of external variation starts dominating that of the internal noise, and discrimination thresholds increase.
 We analyzed the data using a modeling approach similar to that used previously in the study of how externally added noise affects contrast detection (Legge, Kersten, & Burgess, 1987; Pelli, 1990; Pelli & Farell, 1999).
 This approach allows us to relate the effect of background surface variation to the intrinsic precision of the lightness representation.
-We find that the effect of the external variability introduced by variation of background surface reflectances in naturalistic images is within a factor of two of the intrinsic precision of the lightness representation.
-More generally, our work provides a method to quantify the effect of variations in task-irrelevant properties on the perception of task-relevant property.
-Below we discuss some aspects of our approach and findings.
+We find that the effect of the external variability introduced by variation of background surface reflectances in naturalistic scenes is within a factor of two of the intrinsic precision of the lightness representation.
+More generally, our work provides a method to quantify the effect of variation in task-irrelevant properties on the perception of task-relevant property.

 Spatial and chromatic properties of the stimuli.
 We used small image patches in our study, an important difference between our stimuli and natural viewing.
-In this initial deployment of our paradigm, we thus focus on effects of the background that are relatively nearby the test object, and which are likely mediated by relatively small populations of neurons.
-The use of small image patches is not a necessary requirement of our paradigm, and extending the work to larger patches is natural direction.
-In addition to using small patches, we did not vary the spatial structure of the array of objects in the rendered scene.
+In this initial deployment of our paradigm, we focused on effects of background variation that are relatively nearby the test object, and which are likely mediated by relatively small populations of neurons.
+The use of small image patches is not a necessary requirement of our paradigm.
+Extending the work to larger patches is an obvious next step.
+In addition to using small patches, we did not vary the spatial structure of the array of objects in the rendered scenes.
 Manipulating spatial structure may provide a way to use our paradigm to measure the spatial tuning of the mechanism(s) mediating the background effect.
 This approach is loosely analogous to how manipulating the structure of contrast noise may be used to examine the tuning of mechanisms supporting the detection of contrast-defined targets (Henning, Hertz, & Hinton, 1981; Rovamo, Franssila, & Nasanen, 1992; Losada & Mullen, 1995; Nachmias, 1999; Rovamo, Raninen, & Donner, 1999).
 Similarly, it may be possible to manipulate the chromatic structure of the variation in background surface reflectances with the goal of understanding the chromatic tuning of the background effect.
-This would again be analogous to how noise-based approaches have been used to characterize chromatic tuning of mechanisms that support the detection of chromatically-defined targets (Gegenfurtner & Kiper, 1992; Sankeralli & Mullen, 1997; Giulianini & Eskew, 1998; Monaci, Menegaz, Süsstrunk, & Knoblauch, 2004).
+This would again be analogous to how noise-based approaches have been used to characterize chromatic tuning of mechanisms that support the detection of chromatically-defined contrast targets (Gegenfurtner & Kiper, 1992; Sankeralli & Mullen, 1997; Giulianini & Eskew, 1998; Monaci, Menegaz, Süsstrunk, & Knoblauch, 2004).